-- (k) Probation shall not be granted to, nor shall the execution of, or imposition of sentence be suspended for, any person who is convicted of a violent felony, as defined in subdivision (c) of Section 667.5, or a serious felony, as defined in subdivision (c) of Section 1192.7, and who was on probation for a felony offense at the time of the commission of the new felony offense. - SEC.
-56. Section 13518.1 of the Penal Code is amended to read: - 13518.1.
-In order to prevent the spread of communicable disease, every a law enforcement agency employing peace officers described in subdivision (a) of Section 13518-shall may provide to each of these peace officers an appropriate portable manual mask and airway assembly for use when applying cardiopulmonary resuscitation. - SEC.
-57. Section 13701 of the Penal Code is amended to read:
+(k) Probation shall not be granted to, nor shall the execution of, or imposition of sentence be suspended for, any person who is convicted of a violent felony, as defined in subdivision (c) of Section 667.5, or a serious felony, as defined in subdivision (c) of Section 1192.7, and who was on probation for a felony offense at the time of the commission of the new felony offense.

+with Section 1203.1b.

+SEC.
+46. Section 13518.1 of the Penal Code is amended to read:

+13518.1.
+In order to prevent the spread of communicable disease, a law enforcement agency employing peace officers described in subdivision (a) of Section 13518 may provide to each of these peace officers an appropriate portable manual mask and airway assembly for use when applying cardiopulmonary resuscitation.